spookyvision/better-swipebox/README.md

 toggleClassOnLoad: '' // CSS class that can be toggled when the slide will be loaded (like 'hidden' of Bootstrap)
 useSVG: true
 ```

-###Pull Requests

-I want to keep this plugin as simple as possible.
-I won't merge pull requests for additional features such as download buttons, social like buttons, IE8 compatibility etc...
-But feel free to fork the project and customize it to suit to your needs.
-Most wanted PR are for bug fixes.
-Also, a future improvement will be to allow zoom on touchable devices.

-If you want to submit a pull request please be sure to grunt the whole thing (mostly jshintrc validation and minified file) and send me a demo URL.
-Also, please comment your code.

-Thanks for your understanding and thank you all for your helpful support!